 The neighborhood or town where it will be located

 The purpose of this exercise is to pull out words and phrases that describe your restaurant and may warrant inclusion in your restaurant’s name.
-This list will also come in handy when building out your business plan.
+This list will also come in handy when building out your restaurant business plan.

 When you can’t think of anything else to add, read back over your list of superlatives, adjectives, and descriptors and circle your favorites.
 These will be the building blocks of your restaurant name.